Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Calibrated aware models can exacerbate inequality

 Reflected in this quote from the most prominent textbook on algorithmic fairness is the frequent assumption that disparities present in the data will be carried over into calibrated machine learning models by default.
 While this assumption may hold true for probabilistic models, it does not apply to classifiers derived from these models.
 In this section, we demonstrate that, perhaps counterintuitively, decisions based on calibrated probabilities can actually worsen the inequalities reflected in the base rates of labels.
 We also show that this effect is especially pronounced in policies relying on logistic regression models.

 We assume an input space $\XX$ and a, possibly empirical, joint probability distribution $P$ over random variables $(X,Y)$ which can take binary values in $\XX \times \{0,1\}$.
-We denote a probabilistic predictor $f : \XX \to [0,1]$ and a corresponding classifier $F : \XX \to \{0,1\},\ x \mapsto \mathbb{1}[f(x) \geq 0.5]$.
-Assume two groups that form a partition $\{\Acal, \Bcal\}$ of $\XX$.\footnote{This is the case when the input features contain a protected attribute encoding group membership, i.e. for group-aware models.} The purpose of this section is to analyse how the disparate impact (DI)
+Take a predictor $f : \XX \to [0,1]$ and a corresponding classifier

+Assume two groups that form a partition $\{\Acal, \Bcal\}$ of $\XX$.\footnote{This is the case when the input features contain a protected attribute encoding group membership, i.e., for group-aware models.} The purpose of this section is to analyse how the disparate impact (DI)

 relates to the difference in base rates (DBR)